abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Logic-gate-subsystem.md

 | 1       | 0        | 1        |
 | 1       | 1        | 1        |

+## NOT Gate

  The single switch represent the NOT gate.
 It is connected to the first input of the first multiplexer and the enable input of the second multiplexer.
-The output is low when the input is high and is high when the input is low.
-The enable inputs of the multiplexers are active low input meaning that the mux will be active when they are low.
-Since the single switch is connected to the enable input of the second multiplexer, when it is on the second multiplexer will not be active alowing the first output of the first multiplexer to be on.

 | Input      |  output  |
 | ---------- | ---------|
 | A          | Y        |
 | 0          | 1        |
 | 1          | 0        |

-The SN74LS153 is a dual 4-to-1 multiplexer, with 2 4 to 1 mux in it.
-It is a combinational circuit that selects one of four input data lines and forwards it to a single output line based on the control inputs.
-Each multiplexer has four data inputs, two control inputs (A and B) shared together, and one output each (Y).
-The control inputs determine which data input is routed to the output.
+## Dual 4 to 1 mux Truth table

 | Select Line1| Select Line 2|Input 1 |Input 2   |Input 3 | Input 4| Output |
 |------|------|-----|-----|----|----|----|